 Not a student of an OCDL member school?
 No problem!
 The workshop is open to all middle school (or younger) students.
 Tell your friends!

-The form to select courses will be posted here soon.
+Please click here to sign up for the workshop.
 Payment will be collected at the door (cash only please).
 If you register in advance using the form, admission is $15.
 At the door, admission is $20.

 We will make every effort to accommodate your course selections, but by purchasing admission, you agree that your choices are not guaranteed.